It started with a map.

 One, I discovered how to take the model of Earth that Poppy and I had created, and turn it into a real portal that allowed me to actually visit the planet we had hitherto only eavesdropped on.

 Three, I discovered that, though Poppy was gone, she wasn’t done creating.
 I discovered that Poppy, much like her beloved dragons, had a secret hoard.
-In that hoard, I discovered a handful of Soul Orbs.
+In that hoard, I discovered a cache of Soul Orbs.
 These orbs contained the essence of creatures created, but not yet born.
 The orbs contained dragons.

 Upon making these discoveries, I embarked on my own quest.
 Map in hand, I visited Earth.

-Wearing a velvet coat and hat, I deposited the cache of Soul Orbs into the dull, blue water and watched as they sank below the surface.
+Wearing a heavy velvet coat and hat, I deposited the cache of Soul Orbs into the dull, blue water and watched as they sank below the surface.

 I then recited the words that would bring them to life.